influxdata/flux/docs/new_flux_ideas_and_guide.md

 # Getting Started Querying with Flux and InfluxDB
-**NOTE BEFORE YOU GET STARTED:** Forget much of what you know about Flux.
-This is a new version with some very important differences.
-As you work through this guide, please keep notes on your thoughts for each section as you encounter it.
-This ends in a test and you are expected to create a secret Gist with your thoughts and the answers to the questions.
-You can close with a summary of your feelings after going through the whole thing but please note your thoughts as you go along.
-It's very likely that you'll think something is crazy or off initially, but maybe think it's ok when you look back later to write your summary.
-We're interested in seeing this progression of your learning and thought process.

-You're allowed to ask questions in the private channel set up for this usability test in Slack. #flux-usability-yourname

 Welcome to the getting started guide for Flux.
 Flux is a functional scripting and query language that looks very similar to Javascript in some parts, but with shortcut syntax for common queries.
 Its goal is to make